 Though Mumsie and Chito denied being business partners, records show that they had been associated since 1920 at least.
 The 1920 US census records that they resided together at 411-1/2 N. Main Street, as landlady and her lodger, a “house painter.”
 In 1930 they had relocated to 328 N. Main Street; Mumsie is listed as Sasso’s “sister.”
 Their North Main Street establishment was noted for its “peppy French dinners” and clientele of judges and policemen.

 Contreras had himself been a D.A. investigator in the early 1920s.
 During Prohibition he had headed the D.A.’s “booze squad” under Fitts’ predecessor Asa Keyes.
-He’d then become a sheriff’s deputy and until recently had been head of the vice squad there.
-He was stripped of that assignment, however, in the wake of a county jail scandal involving Bugsy Siegel.
-Siegel was in custody in the jail facing a murder charge in the Big Greenie case when the Los Angeles Examiner got a tip that he was being allowed special privileges, including in and out privileges.
-Curiously, Albert Marco had been involved in a similar scandal involving jaunts during his incarceration in the same jail back in 1928.
-Contreras was removed as head of Vice by Sheriff Eugene “Gene” Biscailuz in December 1940 and put in charge of the anti-subversive detail.
+He then joined the sheriff’s office and had served as head of the vice squad since 1933.
+He was stripped of that assignment, however, in December 1940, part of a larger “shake up” by Sheriff Biscailuz in the wake of a scandal involving Bugsy Siegel.
+Siegel was in custody in the county jail facing a murder charge in the Big Greenie case when by chance it became publicly known that he was being allowed special privileges, including in and out privileges.
+(Albert Marco had been involved in a similar scandal involving jaunts during his incarceration in the same jail back in 1928).
+Contreras was put in charge of the anti-subversive detail.

 Sam Rummel was an attorney whose gangster clientele included Mickey Cohen and Tony Cornero- and Joseph Di Marzo.